Asset 6

 Definition of E-commerce Fraud

 E-commerce fraud refers to deceptive practices that exploit online transactions for financial gain.
 This type of fraud can manifest in various forms, including identity theft, payment fraud, and account takeover.
 In essence, it involves any illegal activity that aims to deceive consumers or merchants during the online shopping process.
 As e-commerce continues to grow, fraudsters are becoming increasingly sophisticated, employing advanced techniques to bypass security measures.
-Understanding the definition of e-commerce fraud is crucial for businesses and consumers alike, as it lays the groundwork for recognizing potential threats and implementing effective countermeasures.
+Understanding the definition of e-commerce fraud is crucial for businesses and consumers alike, as it lays the groundwork for recognising potential threats and implementing effective countermeasures.
 Awareness of these fraudulent activities helps stakeholders to remain vigilant and proactive in safeguarding their interests in the digital marketplace.

 Impact of E-commerce Fraud on Businesses